IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Related Work

 \subsubsection{Expressing and Resolving Creative Intents}

-Recent research has introduced systems to help users more effectively and accurately express their creative intent to generative models.
-GenQuery~\cite{son2024genquery} utilized the generative model's ability as an expression channel of a user's intent during the image search process.
-Promptify~\cite{brade2023promptify} supports users in refining their creative intent through iterative prompt exploration with LLM suggestions and an image clustering interface.
-PromptCharm~\cite{wang2024promptcharm} supports this iterative refinement loop using multi-modal prompt engineering and refinement.
-DesignPrompt~\cite{peng2024designprompt} and StyleFactory~\cite{zhou2024stylefactory} suggest a novel way of incorporating multimodal inputs for expressing preferences over aesthetic attributes.
-PromptMap~\cite{adamkiewicz2025promptmap} and Patchview~\cite{chung2024patchview} offer structured alternative interfaces instead of natural language prompts, providing more interpretable ways to communicate creative goals.
+Recent research has introduced systems to help users express creative intent more effectively for generative models.
+One major approach focuses on prompt refinement, where systems like Promptify~\cite{brade2023promptify}, RePrompt~\cite{wang2023reprompt}, or PromptCharm~\cite{wang2024promptcharm} utilize visualizations or multimodal prompt engineering to iteratively guide users toward a prompt that accurately reflects their mental image.
+Similarly, PromptMap~\cite{adamkiewicz2025promptmap} and Patchview~\cite{chung2024patchview} provide structured alternatives for prompts to make them more interpretable.
+Another approach provides structured input instead of a text prompt.
+For example, GenQuery~\cite{son2024genquery} and Opal~\cite{liu2022opal} guide structured searches of visual concepts.
+DesignPrompt~\cite{peng2024designprompt} and StyleFactory~\cite{zhou2024stylefactory} incorporate multimodal inputs to capture users' aesthetic preferences.

-However, in design exploration settings, users often begin with open-ended ideas with uncertainty regarding their goals or how to articulate them clearly.
-Prior research has highlighted the challenges of supporting creativity when user needs are not specified enough~\cite{terry2002recognizing, shneiderman2007creativity}.
-To address this, recent systems aim to resolve uncertain or evolving intent through more exploratory or proactive interactions.
-Hahn et al.~\cite{hahn2024proactive} propose a way to show the current understanding of models on the user's prompt and let users specify them more by asking clarification questions.
-CARE~\cite{peng2025navigating} supports the user's personalized LLM query refinement when the user's intention is vague through a multi-agent LLM framework.
-RePrompt~\cite{wang2023reprompt} automatically refines emotionally ambiguous prompts to align generated images with intended expressions better and clarify the vague intent.
-Dreamsheets~\cite{almeda2024prompting} allows users to compose spreadsheets to encourage users to explore and discover what they want during prompt engineering.
-Stylette~\cite{kim2022stylette} suggests a way to interpret users' high-level styling goals into low-level CSS properties and values and let them explore and apply them.
+However, in design exploration settings, users often begin with open-ended ideas with high uncertainty regarding their goals~\cite{terry2002recognizing, shneiderman2007creativity}, inevitably leading to the use of vague prompts.
+To address this, a recent approach incorporates proactive interaction to resolve ambiguity.
+Hahn et al.~\cite{hahn2024proactive} propose methods to visualize the model's understanding and ask clarification questions to specify user intent.
+CARE~\cite{peng2025navigating} employs a multi-agent framework for personalized query refinement, and Stylette~\cite{kim2022stylette} interprets high-level styling goals into specific low-level CSS properties.

-While prior works attempt to resolve vague user intent by refining the user's input prompts, our approach embraces the inherent uncertainty and exploratory nature of early-stage ideation.
-Through a formative study, we analyzed how users express open-ended exploratory goals, and designed \sysname{} to allow them to express their ambiguous intent directly, using structured and lightweight inputs.